lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 set.
 When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encoding of the public key.

-{{!I-D.draft-ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey ASN.1
+{{!I-D.ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey ASN.1
 OCTET STRING type to provide an option for encoding a public key in an environment that uses ASN.1 encoding but doesn't define its own mapping of an SLH-DSA raw octet string to ASN.1.
 To map an SLH-DSA-PublicKey OCTET STRING to